BrianSeong99/Agglayer_UnifiedBridge/README.md

   The bridge contract can only mint, burn, or transfer assets through user-initiated bridge transactions.
 There is no administrative control over assets locked in the bridge contract.
 Only users with a balance of the specific tokens have access to their respective assets.

 To learn more about the actions for different types of tokens(gas token, Eth token, ERC-20 Token, etc), please check out the above [specs](#assets-bridging)

+In conclusion, because of the nature of Unified Bridge's design, there will be tokens locked and showing massive balances of all kinds of tokens in the bridge contract.
+All these tokens are secured by Ethereum, Mathematics, Safe design, as well as access control, and can only be transferred/mint/burn that matches the [specs](#assets-bridging).

+The architecture ensures secure cross-chain communication while maintaining the integrity of the token supply on every chain connected on agglayer through multiple layers of cryptographic verification and mathematical constraints.

 # Using it as a Developer